Miami Dolphins vs. New York Giants NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Miami and its opponents have gone over the current 41.5-point total in six of 12 games (50%) this season.
+- Miami and its opponents have combined to score more than 40.5 points in seven of 12 games this season.

-- The two teams combine to average 37.9 points per game, 3.6 less than the total in this contest.
+- The two teams combine to average 37.9 points per game, 2.6 less than the over/under in this contest.

-- The 46.3 points per game these two squads have allowed their opponents to score this season are 4.8 more than the 41.5 over/under in this contest.
+- These two squads surrender a combined 46.3 points per game, 5.8 more than this contest's over/under.

-- Dolphins games this season feature an average total of 45.5 points, a number 4.0 points higher than Sunday's over/under.

 Dolphins stats and trends

-- In Miami's 12 games this year, it has seven wins against the spread.
+- Miami has played 12 games, with seven wins against the spread.

-- This season, the Dolphins have two ATS wins in three games as a favorite of 3 points or more.

-- Miami's games this year have gone over the point total in 41.7% of its opportunities (five times in 12 games with a set point total).
+- Miami has eclipsed the over/under in 41.7% of its opportunities this year (five times in 12 games with a set point total).

-- Miami is 4-0 against the spread and 2-2 overall this season when the team scores more than 23.0 points.
+- When Miami puts up more than 23.0 points, it is 4-0 against the spread and 2-2 overall.

-- In games that Miami totals over 371.5 yards, the team is 2-1 against the spread and 1-2 overall.
+- When Miami churns out more than 371.5 yards, the team is 2-1 against the spread and 1-2 overall.

-- The Dolphins have turned the ball over one more time (20 total) than the Giants have forced a turnover (19) this season.
+- The Dolphins have turned the ball over 20 times this season, one more turnover than the Giants have forced (19).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Miami's matchup with the Giants.